almostintuitive/itchingpixels.github.io/_posts/2016-01-28-functional-reactive-intuition.markdown

 when the timer ticks, decrease the number of seconds left if the number of seconds left is zero, stop the timer**

-- every time the user touches the screen
-- check if a user is panning an object, store that information
-- - check if both gestures are running simultaneously,  if yes, start a timer, from 3 counting down.
-- - then check if the user is rotating an object, store that information
-- - check if both gestures are running simultaneously,  if yes, start a timer, from 3 counting down.
-- - then check if the user stopped panning
-- - stop the timer if needed
-- - then check if the user stopped rotating
-- - stop the timer if needed
-- -when the timer ticks, decrease the number of seconds left
-- - if the number of seconds left is zero, stop the timer

 Ohh my god, it involves having 4 temporarily variables expressing the state of the UI!
 Also, it is nothing like the original English sentence.
 The logic is buried between if statements, where we set random booleans.
-The question is: when

-Can you spot the difference?
-My take would be: the English sentence uses conditions while the imperative code is using state to express the same thing.

-So… what if you could express these conditions in your code?
+And we jump around like a bugs bunny - there are 5 functions, and we inconsistently jump between one another.

+So, the question that reactive programming can help you with is:
+How can you replace all those "if" instances with "when"?

-Let’s have a look.
+Let's have a look!

-class ReactiveViewController: UIViewController {
+{% highlight objc %}

   override func viewDidLoad() {
     super.viewDidLoad()

     let pan = UIPanGestureRecognizer()
-    pan.delegate = self
     let pinch = UIPinchGestureRecognizer()
-    pinch.delegate = self
-    view.gestureRecognizers = [pan, pinch]

     // condition: when pan has begun
     let panStarted = pan.rx_event.filter { gesture in gesture.state == .Began }